bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 Navigate to position "chr21:19,518,412-19,518,497"

  * Group alignments by "read strand"
- * Center on the second "T", and Sort alignments by “base” on the forward strand reads
+ * Drag and center on the second set of "T"s
+ * Sort alignments by “base”

+ **Question:**

+ * Is the "T" likely a valid SNV?
+What evidence suggests it is or isn't?

 ![Example2](https://bioinformatics-ca.github.io/images/Igv_example2a.png)

- * center on the one base deletion, and Sort alignments by “base” on the reverse strand reads
+ * Now center on the one base deletion indicated by broken reads with black lines.
+You may have to scroll down to find these reads.
+ * Sort alignments by “base”

 ![Example2](https://bioinformatics-ca.github.io/images/Igv_example2b.png)

  **Notes:**

  * The alt allele is either a deletion or insertion of one or two "T"s
+ * You can see the inserted "T"s by clicking on or hovering over (depending on your settings) the purple "I"s that indicate insertions
  * The remaining bases are mismatched, because the alignment is now out of sync
  * (Using an older version of dbSNP (1.3.1) the entry at this location (rs74604068) is an A->T, and in all likelihood an artifact i.e. the common variants included some cases that are actually common misalignments caused by repeats.
 This is getting better; this entry is not present anymore in dbSNP 1.4.7!)